AndrVLDZ/crc-bot/README.md

 ## Modules

 1. bot.py — the main script that runs a bot polling, a scheduler for updating exchange rates and includes message handlers from all other modules through the router
-2. get_tkn.py — getting the necessary tokens from different sources
+2. get_tokens.py — getting Telegram Bot API and QIWI API tokens from environment variables (for deploy) or .txt files (for local run)
 3. db.py — creating a database and working with it
 4. qiwi.py — work with QIWI API, getting rate from QIWI API answer, conversion and calculation functionality
 5. menu.py — menu markup generation